Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Short-Term Capital Gain Tax on Shares

-If you sell listed shares within 12 months of buying them, it's short-term.
-The short term capital gain tax rate for listed shares is 20% flat, regardless of your income slab.
-This changed from the earlier 15% rate as part of Budget 2024 updates.
+If you dispose of listed stocks within a year of purchasing them, then it is termed as short-term.
+The taxation for short-term capital gains on listed shares is 20% flat, irrespective of the individual’s income slab.
+This was increased from the previous 15% rate as stated in the Budget 2024 revisions.

 Capital Gains Tax on Mutual Funds